lefft/homepage/bloggie/posts/frink/frink.md

 i realize the irony that i'm explaining the motivation before presenting the study, but oh well.

 shd all q's be multiple choice? (prob bc better for analysis)

+need to make clear connection early on to motivations -- reading papers linearly has risks of confirmation bias (if you agree w the author's perspective) or selective skepticism (if you don't)

+even knowing author's identity is prob not a good thing -- that's why peer review is double blind!